Tunisia Travel Advice

 It is believed that tourist destinations and western nationals remain key targets of attack and as such, visitors should remain on high alert at all times and avoid areas where large volumes of people may gather.

 The general crime level is Tunisia is on par with many other countries in the region.
-Pick-pocketing and robbery targeting tourists in not uncommon and there have been reported cases of women travellers being harassed by locals.
-Although this is rare, it is advised that women do not travel alone.
+Pick-pocketing and robbery targeting tourists is not uncommon and there have been reported cases of women travellers being harassed by locals.
+Although this is rare, the overall travel advice for Tunisia is that it is advised that women do not travel alone.

 The Arab uprising (2011 Jasmine Revolution) which began in Tunisia has seen the Middle East region transform over the past five years.
 Tunisia has tried to stabilise the region after the uprisings triggered by high unemployment, food shortages, government corruption, poor living conditions and a lack of freedom and has supported the development of the Arab Maghreb Union (UMA) among other initiatives.